Commutator width in the first Grigorchuk group

 In the interactive gap shell started by \gapinline{gap verify.g} the precomputed data is read from some files in \filename{gap/PCD/} and stored in a record \gapinline{PCD}.

 One can use the function \gapinline{RedoPrecomputation} with one argument.
 In each case the result is written to one ore multiple files and will override the original precomputed data.
-The argument is a string and can be one of the following: \begin{description} \item [\texttt{``orbits''}] This will compute the $90$ orbits of $\RNK{\Aut(F_6)}{U_3}$ and the $86$ orbits of $\RNK{\Aut(F_4)}{U_2}$.
-This computation will take about $12$ hours on an ordinary machine and has no progress bar. \item [\texttt{``goodpairs''}] First this will compute for each constraint $\gamma\in\Red\cup\Red^4$ the set of all $q\in\RNK{G'}{K'}$ such that $(q,\gamma)$ is a good pair.
+The argument is a string and can be one of the following: \begin{description} \item [\texttt{``orbits''}] This computes the $90$ orbits of $\RNK{\Aut(F_6)}{U_3}$ and the $86$ orbits of $\RNK{\Aut(F_4)}{U_2}$.
+This computation will take about $12$ hours on an ordinary machine and has no progress bar. \item [\texttt{``goodpairs''}] First this computes for each constraint $\gamma\in\Red\cup\Red^4$ the set of all $q\in\RNK{G'}{K'}$ such that $(q,\gamma)$ is a good pair.